bookofproofs/bookofproofs.github.io/_sources/history/20th-century/jeffreys-bertha.md

 7.Published research in several mathematical journals.
 8.Served as a lecturer in mathematics at Bryn Mawr College in the United States.

-Born 22 May1903, Northampton, England.
+Born 22 May 1903, Northampton, England.
 Died 18 December 1999, Cambridge, England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Jeffreys_Bertha/)